jaidensiu/image-utils/README.md

 ![gopher](png/gopher_work.png)

-I wanted to modify my images and graphics quickly and for free.
+I wanted to edit my images and graphics quickly and for free.